Senior Agila

-Jey Rence B. Quilario, more commonly known by his alias Senior Agila, is the president of the Socorro Bayanihan Services group.
+Jey Rence B. Quilario (born November 10, 2000), more commonly known by his alias Senior Agila, is the president of the Socorro Bayanihan Services group.

 He garnered wider public attention in September 2023 when the group under his leadership faced allegations of sexual abuse and being a cult.

 Early life and education

 Quilario was born on November 10, 2000, in Barangay Nueva Estrella, in the town of Socorro, Surigao del Norte province.
 His father, Romel Quilario, was a farmer, and his mother, Gengie, was a teacher.
 As an only child, Quilario's family were active members of the Philippine Independent Church (IFI).

 He attended Socorro National High School, where he was a member of the dance troupe and often performed at events.
 Known for being a jokester with many friends and high grades, he dropped out of high school after his family moved to Sitio Kapihan.
 He completed only two years of high school education.

 According to the official clarificatory statement from the IFI leadership in Socorro, Quilario was once an altar server who did not show a remarkable record of performance and instead demonstrated some "dubious actions."